SBME2025-ComputerVision/Face-Recognition/README.md

 main
 ├─ FaceRecognition
 │  ├─ FaceRecognition/Models:
-│  ├─ FaceRecognition/Views: include ui/header / resource file related to pages design.
+│  ├─ FaceRecognition/Views: include UI/header/resource file related to page design.
 │  ├─ FaceRecognition/Controllers: Contains the controllers responsible for handling communication between models and views.
-│  ├─ FaceRecognition/Helpers: used for common app logic and different ui functionality.
+│  ├─ FaceRecognition/Helpers: used for common app logic and different UI functionality.
-│  ├─ FaceRecognition/Assets:  Models used in facedetection
+│  ├─ FaceRecognition/Assets:  Models used in face detection
 │  ├─ FaceRecognition/data: generated .txt files saving the trained PCA │  ├─ FaceRecognition/dataset: dataset used in training/testing
-└─ Gallery/test/unknowns : images used for testing.
+└─ Gallery/test/unknowns: images used for testing.

 ```